How did the Jewish community deal with notorious gangsters and organized crime stemming from its midst?

 Lizzie Articles – previously reported.

-Magnes’s status as a community leader also changed.
+Magnes’ status as a community leader also changed.
 A pacifist, he vehemently opposed US involvement in the First World War.
-His stance hurt his reputation as well as his relations with the Jewish community and with influential elements from outside of it.
+His stance hurt his reputation as well as his relations with the Jewish community and with other influential elements.

-In 1922 Magnes came to Eretz Israel where he took part in the founding of the Hebrew University of Jerusalem, and a decade later, he would serve as its president.
-In Eretz Israel Magnes continued his controversial political activities, supporting a binational state from the Jordan River to the Mediterranean Sea and even traveled to the United States in an attempt to persuade government officials not to recognize the establishment of the State of Israel.
+In 1922 Magnes came arrived in Mandatory Palestine where he took part in the founding of the Hebrew University of Jerusalem.
+A decade later, he would serve as its president.
+Magnes continued his controversial political activities in the Land of Israel, supporting a binational state from the Jordan River to the Mediterranean Sea and even traveled to the United States in an attempt to persuade government officials not to recognize the establishment of the State of Israel.
 However, once the plan was accepted, he met with Chaim Weizmann, shook his hand and congratulated him.

 Thanks to Hadassah Assouline and Yochai Ben-Ghedalia of the Central Archives for the History of the Jewish People for their help in writing this article.